-The idea behind the previous National Industry Forum for Dispute Resolution (IFDR) was precipitated by the amalgamation of the National Alternative Dispute Resolution Advisory Council (NADRAC) into the Attorney General's Department in November 2013.
-This amalgamation was quite a surprise/shock to the DR community, occurring as it did, with no consultation of any kind between the Australian Government and any DR organisation.
-At the time, ADRA like many other organisations made submissions to Government about the possible negative impact of that amalgamation; but realised nonetheless, that any consultation with Government would have been difficult given the sheer number of DR organizations with which Government would have to consult; and the lack of any single body/focal point that the Government could easily have accessed for consultation.
-The absence of such a body, could therefore lead any Government to assume that the DR industry was still not sufficiently mature to have a 'consultation group' with whom it could consult despite years of discussion around this topic.
+The idea behind the previous National Industry Forum for Dispute Resolution (IFDR) was precipitated by the amalgamation of the National Alternative Dispute Resolution Advisory Council (NADRAC) into the Attorney-General's Department in November 2013.
+This amalgamation was quite a surprise/shock to the Dispute Resolution (DR) community, occurring as it did, with no consultation of any kind between the Australian Government and any DR organisation.
+At the time, the Australian Dispute Resolution Association (ADRA), like many other organisations, made submissions to Government about the possible negative impact of that amalgamation, but realised nonetheless that any consultation with Government would have been difficult given the sheer number of DR organisations with which Government would have to consult, and the lack of any single body/focal point that the Government could easily have accessed for consultation.
+The absence of such a body could therefore lead any Government to assume that the DR industry was still not sufficiently mature to have a "consultation group" with whom it could consult, despite years of discussion around this topic.

-Recognising the urgency for such a focal point within the DR community, ADRA took the initiative In early 2014, to consult with the major Dispute Resolution organisations in Sydney with the aim to invite a representative from each group to form a steering committee which could consult with Government about the needs and concerns of the DR Industry both on a National and on an International level.
+Recognising the urgency for such a focal point within the DR community, ADRA took the initiative in early 2014 to consult with the major DR organisations in Sydney, with the aim to invite a representative from each group, to form a steering committee which could consult with Government about the needs and concerns of the DR Industry, both on a National and on an International level.
 The groups consulted at the time were private organisations that did not have any government funding but constituted the major membership organisations for dispute resolvers.

-These included, the Institute of Arbitrators and Mediators (IAMA), LEADR, Australian International Dispute Centre (AIDC); Australian Commercial Dispute Centre (ACDC) Australian Centre for International Commercial Arbitration (ACICA), Chartered Institute of Arbitrators Australia (CIArb Australia), The Law Council of NSW, the NSW Law Society, and the NSW Bar

-Association.
-All these groups agreed to send a representative to participate as part of a steering committee which would organise a Dispute Resolution Forum Day on 14 May 2014 to which all the other DR organisations would be invited.
+These included the Institute of Arbitrators and Mediators (IAMA), Lawyers Engaged in Alternative Dispute Resolution (LEADR), Australian International Dispute Centre (AIDC), Australian Commercial Dispute Centre (ACDC), Australian Centre for International Commercial Arbitration (ACICA), Chartered Institute of Arbitrators Australia (CIArb Australia), The Law Council of NSW, the NSW Law Society and the NSW Bar Association.
+All these groups agreed to send a representative to participate as part of a steering committee which would organise a Dispute Resolution Forum Day on 14 May 2014, to which all the other DR organisations would be invited.

-The first Forum Day was therefore held with about 42 participants nationwide at ADC premises in Castlereagh Street, Sydney.
-It is not an over exaggeration to say that the day was a resounding success with the participants making it abundantly clear that another similar meeting should be held and that a website should be created for the Industry Forum.
-The first Forum concluded its work by setting for itself comprehensive Terms of Reference which were agreed to and accepted by the members of the then IFDR Steering Committees for 2014; and were again endorsed by the Steering Committees for 2015, 2016 and 2017.
+The first Forum Day was therefore held with about 42 participants nationwide.
+It is not an over exaggeration to say that the day was a resounding success, with the participants making it abundantly clear that another similar meeting should be held and that a website should be created for the Industry Forum.
+The first Forum concluded its work by setting for itself comprehensive Terms of Reference, which were agreed to and accepted by the members of the then IFDR Steering Committees for 2014, and were again endorsed by the Steering Committees for 2015, 2016 and 2017.
 They have been attached for further reference.